 Instagram stan accounts documenting Pelosi’s outfits dubbed her a style “icon.”
 Fashion critics also praised her bold looks, including Vanessa Friedman of The New York Times, who wrote that “no other elected official has embraced the mask with as much relentless and considered eye-catching range.”
 Even Hillary Clinton bequeathed her title of Pantsuit Queen to Pelosi in an Instagram post: “Leader of the House majority, and of mask-to-pantsuit color coordination.”

-Nancy buys almost everything from Donna Lewis, a small boutique in Alexandria, Virginia, that’s popular with women on the Hill.
-The owner Chris Lewis said they’ve sold 2,000 masks so far and have 2,000 more order requests.
+Pelosi’s many matching masks and scarves are a gentle reminder that clothing can still spark joy during dark times.
+She buys almost everything from Donna Lewis, a small boutique in Alexandria, Virginia, that’s popular with women on the Hill.
+When I called the store, owner Chris Lewis told me they’ve sold 2,000 masks so far and have 2,000 more order requests.
 Their website has crashed five times.

 “It’s the Nancy-effect,” Lewis said.
 “She wears it, and we sell out.
 The demand is crazy.”

 A transplanted New Yorker, Lewis describes his high-end business named after his wife as “a classic Italian type-of shop, very chic.”
 The two-story store carries mostly European brands, and is tucked into a picturesque courtyard with ivy-walls.